wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage runtime config.md

 ### StreamStorageTargetMb

-StreamStorageTargetMb is the size in megabytes that a stream will be reduced to after StreamStorageLimitMb size is reached for a single stream.
-When a stream exceeds the size specified, older data will be deleted from the file.
-Data will be removed from the stream until the stream is at or below the StreamStorageTargetMb value.
-It is recommended that the target value be smaller than the limit since trimming can be an expensive operation and should be done infrequently.
+Use the StreamStorageTargetMb property to set the size in megabytes that a stream will be reduced to after StreamStorageLimitMb size is reached for a single stream.
+When a stream exceeds the size specified in the StreamStorageLimitMb property, older data is deleted from the file until the stream is at or below the StreamStorageTargetMb value.
+The target value needs to be smaller than the maximum specified in the StreamStorageLimitMb property.

 #### StreamStorageTargetMb type